With God I Can Leap Walls, Run Through Troops & More!

 2 Samuel 22:30, KJV For by thee I have run through a troop: by my God have I leaped over a wall.

-• By the Lord’s command, Peter walked on water.
+- • By the Lord’s command, Peter walked on water.
 Later he raised a dead woman.
-By the Lord’s empowering, Peter and John healed the crippled man near the temple.
+By Jesus Christ's powerful name, Peter and John healed the crippled man near the temple.
 By God’s power Paul declared blindness on the sorcerer who was resisting Paul’s preaching of the Gospel.
 Filled with the power of the Holy Spirit, Philip preached Christ in Samaria, cast out demons, healed the sick, and brought revival to the city.
 With God’s help, Paul was unharmed by the poisonous snake that bit him.
 This made the astonished onlookers receptive to Paul’s ministry, and he ministered divine healing to many on that island.

 1 Corinthians 12:28 And God has placed in the church first of all apostles, second prophets, third teachers, then miracles, then gifts of healing, of helping, of guidance, and of different kinds of tongues.